Pasha Bulker: Post-reflotation events

 After the ship was refloated, questions as to who would pay for the recovery of the ship were raised.
 On 4 July 2007 it was announced that the Japanese owners had promised to pay for the total cost of the salvage in accordance with international conventions.
 The ship was towed into Newcastle harbour where minor repairs were carried out while a decision on where major repairs would be completed was made.
-Salvage costs of A$1.8 million were finally paid in July 2008.

-The New South Wales government did not press charges against the master because negligence could not be proved "beyond reasonable doubt".
+The Government of New South Wales did not press charges against the master because negligence could not be proved "beyond reasonable doubt".
 A NSW Maritime report found horrendous weather conditions combined with poor seamanship by the master of the vessel were to blame.
 At the height of the incident the ship's master had left the bridge to have breakfast.
 The report said the master failed to realise the impact of the forecast weather in the anchorage even though wind warnings were received as early as 3 June 2007.
 The master also did not ballast the ship for heavy weather.

 Departure

 Pasha Bulker left the port of Newcastle on 26 July 2007.
-Four kilometres out to sea the Japanese salvage tug Koyo Maru connected lines to Pasha Bulker for it to be towed back to Japan.
+Four kilometres out to sea the Japanese salvage tug Koyo Maru connected lines to Pasha Bulker to tow it back to Japan.
 Metal beams could be seen reinforcing the buckled hull, as these were part of the temporary repair solution affixed at Newcastle.

-Name changes
+Subsequent career

-In 2008, Pasha Bulker was renamed Drake.
-The vessel has since been repaired and returned to service.
+In 2008, Pasha Bulker was renamed Drake, repaired and returned to service.
 In 2018, the ship was renamed again to Anthea.